cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 [Validator Resource Center and Ranking Website for Kusama (Phase 2 - Milestones 6, 7, 8, 9, 10)](https://kusama.polkassembly.io/treasury/90)

-教育使用者，原本就是一件極困難且高成本的任務，更何況我們期待改變 Nominator 的行為，支持營運良好的validator，而非只看APY高低，這小小的轉變將使得 Polkadot/Kusama Network都更佳穩定。舉例來說 2021/5/24發生的事件 [Polkadot nodes failed with an out of memory (OOM) error on block 5,202,216.](https://polkadot.network/a-polkadot-postmortem-24-05-2021/)，當時的解決方案是將Polkadot版本降至0.8.30並且加上`--execution native` flag。幸好，社群節點營運者反應都很快，尤其是1kv，只花1小時10分鐘就解決問題。

-我們的特色在於提供完善的solution，不僅是staking tool，並包括 Portfolio Managment及Bot通知，把整個流程完善，提供容易使用的操作介面。值得一提的是，我們還提供 1kv strategy，因為參加此方案的節點都必須遵守嚴格的規定，其節點營運與配合度都相對穩定，若能 Nominator 能支持這些節點，將帶來很多好處。未來還會推出更多不同的 strategy 來支持我們的理念。
+The Polkastats is a similar project, both of us are aimed to improve the staking procedure.
+The differences are

+* We support Polkadot/Kusama
+* We proposed a total solution.
+Not only staking, but also allows users to monitor and manage their stakes after it.
+* We support Telegram Bots to notify users just in time.

+Teaching users is a challenging and high cost task, let alone we would like to change user behavior so that they are willing to support trustworthy validators, not just choose those who have higher APY.
+We hope that by doing it, we can make Polkadot/Kusama ecosystem much more stable and decentralized.
+Take the event in 5/24/2021, [Polkadot nodes failed with an out of memory (OOM) error on block 5,202,216.](https://polkadot.network/a-polkadot-postmortem-24-05-2021/).
+The network recovered soon because community node operators, especially those who joined the 1KV, took quick response.
+Thus we also provide a strategy to allow users to support 1kv operators.

 ## Payment conditions

 Address:

-Total Payment: 47250 USD / 394.737 KSM = 119.7 KSM
+Total Payment: 48750 USD / 394.737 KSM = 123.5 KSM

 * To calculate the price, we use Subscan's 30 avg tool at the day of submission:
 Kusama: https://kusama.subscan.io/tools/charts?type=price (based on 6/9/2021)